jarsp/ctf-vm/README.md

 ## Install List

+A bunch of helper scripts are installed to INSTALL\_DIR/scripts.

-The following items are installed, listed with their dependencies (that are found in the file):
+Additionally the following items are installed, listed with their dependencies (that are found in the file):

 ### Critical
 - build-essential